optozorax/unasanu/content/en/index.md

 As with the notion of consciousness in stones, this again makes no sense, at least until external simulators interact with our world and we can observe and investigate it.

-Consider "Nick Bostrom's Argument", which postulates that any highly developed civilization will eventually start creating simulations for reasons like gladiolus, hence we _most likely_ are a simulation within a simulation within a simulation and so forth.
+Consider "Nick Bostrom's Argument", which postulates that any highly developed civilization will eventually start creating simulations just because, hence we _most likely_ are a simulation within a simulation within a simulation and so forth.
 Importantly, this argument is probabilistic: it cannot be assumed with certainty that someone would want to simulate our universe, while the principle of constructing provides a definitive answer to this question.
 Therefore, Bostrom's argument can be ignored when addressing this matter.

 There's also no point in "leading an interesting life so our simulation doesn't get turned off", because as we remember, even if it is shut down in all universes, we continue to exist numerically.